wwt/testing-file-io-junit/README.md

 That said, if your team has some technical reason to stay on JUnit4, you're in luck too.
 JUnit4 comes bundled with the `TemporaryFolder` rule, which can manage temporary files for you.

-To use the rule, declare a field that is a new instance of `TemporaryFolder` annotated with `@Rule`.
+To use the rule, declare a public field that is a new instance of `TemporaryFolder` annotated with `@Rule`.
 Use that field to create folders or files as necessary.
 These files will be tracked and removed after each test completes.

 ```java